klaygky/klaygky.github.io/_pages/about.md

 # 🌊 Services
 - IEEE Transactions on Circuits and Systems for Video Technology Reviewer
-- Expert Systems with Applications Reviewer
 - IEEE ICME Reviewer
 - IEEE IJCNN Reviewer
+- Expert Systems with Applications Reviewer
 - Computers & Electrical Engineering Reviewer

 # 📧 Mail
-If you share similar research interests or would like to collaborate with me, feel free to reach out to me via email:
+If you share similar research interests or would like to collaborate with me, please feel free to reach out to me via email:
 - keyuguo@chd.edu.cn **(Main)**
 - keyu.guo@polimi.it